anubhab-m02/PDF-QnA/readme.md

 *   **Document Understanding:**  Upload multiple PDF documents and the assistant will process and understand their content.
 *   **Question Answering:**  Ask questions about the uploaded documents in a conversational manner.
+*   **Quiz Generation:**  Generate multiple-choice quizzes based on the content of the uploaded documents.
 *   **Chat History:**  Maintain a chat history to keep track of your interactions with the assistant.
 *   **Powered by Google Gemini Pro:**  Utilizes the advanced capabilities of the Google Gemini Pro LLM for natural language understanding and generation.